u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/payment_providers.rst

 .. tip::
-   In addition to the regular payment providers that integrate with an API such as Stripe, PayPal, or Adyen, Odoo bundles the :doc:`Demo payment provider <payment_providers/demo>`.
+   In addition to the regular payment providers that integrate with an API such as Stripe, PayPal, or Adyen, Thrive Bureau ERP bundles the :doc:`Demo payment provider <payment_providers/demo>`.
 This payment provider allows you to make demo payments to test business flows involving online payments.
 No credentials are required as the demo payments are fake.